|HMRC Reference:Notice 701/58 (March 2002)||View Change History|

 VAT registered trading companies are still entitled to reclaim the VAT incurred on business expenses in the normal way.

-Bodies in England and Wales have charitable status when they are either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the United Kingdom which are treated by the Inland Revenue as charitable.
+Bodies in England and Wales have charitable status when they are either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the United Kingdom which are treated by HM Revenue & Customs as charitable.
 Not all non-profit making organisations are charities.
 The term ‘charity’ has no precise definition in any law.
 Its scope has been determined by case law.

 You therefore need to establish whether your organisation is a charity using the following guidelines:

 There is no distinction for VAT purposes between those charities registered with the Charity Commission and those that are not.
 However, unregistered charities claiming VAT relief may need to demonstrate that they have “charitable status”.
-This may be achieved from their written constitution or by the recognition of their charitable status by the Inland Revenue.
+This may be achieved from their written constitution or by the recognition of their charitable status by HM Revenue & Customs.

 The relief covers all types of advertisements on any subject, including staff recruitment.
 The name or logo of the charity does not need to be included for relief to be allowed.
 However charities are expected to only place advertisements which comply with their charitable objects.
 This relief does not override charity law or the need to comply with the British Codes of Advertising or any other relevant regulations.